WindSoilder/windsoilder.github.io/docs/resume/resume.md

 3. develop a plugin which makes nushell compatible to many binary format, which includes ttf, png, bmp and so on...
 4. investigate and develop an nushell lib which empowers background job
 5. add signature information when user want to get help on one command, it makes commands much easier to use.
+6. Make nushell works better with file redirection.
-6. review pull requests from other contributors
+7. review pull requests from other contributors

+All my contributions can be seen here: https://github.com/nushell/nushell/pulls?q=author%3AWindSoilder